ComradeBlaze/sigmapack/README.md

 It's awful.
 Don't have high expectations.

 You may need to extract the pack to get it to work.
+Language should be set to English (US) for funny item names.

 If you have any questions, complaints, or compliments you can contact me on Discord at @ComradeBlaze#9807